NikolaGrujic91/garden_planner_app/README.md

 - DONE - Add max of four icons to tile, but one of each type
 - DONE - Add unlimited fruits, vegetables, trees and flowers to tile, but only 4 icons are visible
 - iOS - Launch screen
-- Text field display clear button
+- DONE - Text field display clear button
 - Divider between plant edit blocks
 - Add extra/description field
 - iOS & Android use picker to chose type of plants